 Michelle’s desire to work with small businesses and entrepreneurs began at Northwestern University, while she was pursuing dual graduate degrees in law and business.
-A founding member of the Small Business Opportunity Center at Northwestern University School of Law, Michelle served as president of the organization and provided both legal and business advice to nonprofit and for-profit small businesses.
+Michelle was a founding member and served as President of the Small Business Opportunity Clinic at Northwestern University School of Law, where she provided both legal and business advice to nonprofit and for-profit small businesses.

-Before attending graduate school, Michelle was a business operations and technology consultant with Ernst & Young LLP, where she often found her smaller clients most rewarding.
+Before attending graduate school, Michelle was a business operations and technology consultant with Ernst & Young LLP, where she found her work with her smaller clients most rewarding.
 Michelle also worked at Cingular Wireless as senior manager of auditing services, where she worked directly with C-level executives to implement process improvements across business functions.

 After graduate school, Michelle moved to Seattle to join Venture Law Group, a law firm focused on high tech startups.
 In 2005, Michelle launched Equinox Business Law to put her legal and business prowess to use for growing businesses.
 An experienced entrepreneur herself, Michelle knows what it’s like to walk in her clients’ shoes firsthand.
 In addition to launching and growing Equinox Business Law Group, she and her husband owned and managed two restaurants in the Seattle area.

-Michelle is an active member of the King County Bar Association and the Washington State Bar Association, where speaks regularly about law office management.
-In 2009, Michelle was voted “Best Lawyer” by the readers of 425 Magazine.
+Michelle is a member of the King County Bar Association and the Washington State Bar Association, where she speaks regularly about law office management.
 She also serves on the Board of Directors for the Center for Advanced Manufacturing Puget Sound (CAMPS).
-For more information on CAMPS go to www.camps-us.com.

 In addition to her J.D. from Northwestern University School of Law (cum laude) and M.B.A. from the Kellogg Graduate School of Management, Michelle also holds a B.S. in Finance and Computer Applications from the University of Notre Dame (cum laude).